SpeciesConservationLandscapes/task_hii_power/README.md

 &emsp; &emsp; &emsp; &emsp; t<sub>min</sub> is the minimum threshold <br />
 &emsp; &emsp; &emsp; &emsp; t<sub>max</sub> is the maximum threshold

+### Calibration steps

-3. Regression coeffecients are calculated to convert VIIRS values to DMPS values by comparing pixel values of areas with stable lights through time.
-These are determined by selecting pixels from the DMSP time series from 2000 - 2012 that have a standard deviation less than 2.
+3. Regression coefficients are calculated to convert VIIRS values to DMSP values by comparing pixel values of areas with stable lights through time.
+These are determined statically by selecting pixels from the DMSP time series from 2000 - 2012 that have a standard deviation less than 2.
 A stratified sample of 200 pixel values for each available DMSP value is calculated.
+See the `stable_light_points` function in `input_preprocess.py`.
-The resulting equation to transform VIIRS values to match DMSP is determined to be:
+4. The resulting equation to transform VIIRS values to match DMSP is determined to be:
 &emsp; &emsp; &emsp; calibrated_viirs = log(viirs) x 10.53 + 24.62

-4. Values in the calibrated image greater than 63 are set 63, matching the range of values from DMSP.
+5. Values in the calibrated image greater than 63 are set 63, matching the range of values from DMSP.

-5. For the year 2012, in which both DMSP and VIIRS images are available, the final calibrated image is calculated as the mean of DMPS and VIIRS for 2012.
+6. For the year 2012, in which both DMSP and VIIRS images are available, the final calibrated image is calculated as the mean of DMPS and VIIRS for 2012.

+The result and goal is an annual night lights dataset derived from VIIRS that is calibrated to the pre-2013 DMSP values, which is then transformed into the HII power driver by the main task.